LauraKirby/aspera-ibm-analytics-api/setup.md

    ORGANIZATION_NAME = 'turbo'
    ```

-   You will need to copy infromation from your integration Profile page.
+   You will need to copy information from your integration's Profile page.

    <div class="demo-image">
        <img src="images/15-add-config-data.png"/>